 What is Visual Marketing?

 Visual marketing and design communicates a brand’s value or message to customers using visual elements such as photographs, graphics, and video in an engaging format.
 People respond to visual information better than any other type – the human brain processes images 60,000 faster than text, while visuals constitute 90% of information transmitted to the brain.

 This makes visual marketing a particularly effective means of connecting with your customers.

 Begin with your brand and the message you want to convey.
 What are your values?
 What does your brand stand for?
 Are you fresh and modern or more traditional and established?
 Having a clear understanding of your brand is crucial in successfully communicating with customers.
 A strong brand story should make a clear connection between your brand and how it helps your customer and should be at the heart of all your marketing images and messages.

 Have a set of visually compelling templates that can be quickly managed & customized, printed, and displayed at key points in-store – remember that eye level is buy level.
 It’s essential to maintain consistency in your text – use only your brand’s fonts and conform to your brand’s color palette.
 A tip: keep text minimal.

 Think of your customer’s journey through your store and position your marketing messages at appropriate points.
 Create an eye-catching entrance by carefully curating attractive window displays but avoid excessive messages at the entrance.
 Customers need a short period to acclimatize to their environment – a decompression zone – to maximize their comfort in a new setting.

 Ensuring your displays are up-to-date with the seasons keeps your retail space current.
 In-store displays typically change one or two months before the season changes, allowing customers to prepare for the upcoming holidays.
-The recurring nature of seasons and holidays can evoke sentimental feelings in customers and encourage impulse purchases – your visual displays should capitalize on this in both content and location.
+The recurring nature of seasons and holidays can evoke sentimental feelings in customers and encourage impulse purchases – your visual content designs should capitalize on this in both content and location.